Student Information/Bus Rules

 Fighting will generally result in both parties involved losing bus privileges.
 Hitting or tripping is unacceptable behavior.

-Articles commonly used or designed to inflict bodily harm or to intimidate other persons.
+Articles are commonly used or designed to inflict bodily harm or intimidate other persons.
 Examples are firearms, knuckles, knives, chains, clubs, etc.

 A Student who has caused injury to another person with a weapon, intended or unintended, will be subjective to disciplinary and/or legal action.
 (District Policy 5260)

 Possession of a weapon on school property, on a school bus, or at any school-sponsored activity is prohibited.
-A student found to be in possession of a weapon on school premises before, during or after school, or at any school-sponsored activity, will be subject to disciplinary and/or legal action.
+A student found to be in possession of a weapon on school premises before, during, or after school, or at any school-sponsored activity will be subject to disciplinary and/or legal action.
 (District Policy 5260)

-Instruments will be accommodated wherever possible, but it may depend on the bus.
+Instruments will be accommodated wherever possible, depending on the bus.
 Large instruments such as bass fiddles, tubas, or large drums are too big for the bus unless special circumstances exist.

-Students are expected to follow the same rules as regular bus rides, generally the teacher or sponsor will be in charge of students while on field trips.
+Students are expected to follow the same rules as on regular bus rides.
+Generally, the teacher or sponsor will be in charge of students on field trips.